Omicron hampers Hollywood return to business - ExBulletin

 Live broadcasts have been impacted in recent days, as stars such as Whoopi Goldberg, Jimmy Fallon and Seth Meyers were among those who tested positive for COVID-19 during the holiday period.

 Los Angeles-based Donna Gross, a scout for commercials, has received calls for work and has yet to have any canceled projects, she said.
 Ads tend to be more nimble, running for shorter periods of time with smaller teams.
-But Gross, who recently spotted an ad for T-Mobile, is already considering the prospect of lining up at test centers to be allowed to work on sets.
+But Gross is already considering the prospect of queuing at test centers to be allowed to work on sets, which recently spotted an ad for T-Mobile.

 This is less of a problem for larger film and television productions, which will typically be tested on location during filming, with some crews needing to be tested at least three times per week to meet industry safety protocols.